optilude/Plone-Conference-2011-training/exercises/exercise-08.rst

     report.

 Normally, we would set up Jenkins to poll for changes in the source control system or run the tests on a timer.
-Refere to the Jenkins Documentation for details.
+Refer to the Jenkins Documentation for details.